 A PDF chatbot trained on a 20-page product spec will answer "Does this support multi-currency checkout?" with 85% accuracy.
 The same question asked to a chatbot trained on your website often triggers a verbose, uncertain reply because the answer is scattered across three blog posts and a feature announcement.

 Industry data on chatbot deflection shows the same pattern: teams that start by uploading structured PDFs typically see 40–50% deflection rates within the first month, while teams relying on website text alone settle around 20–30%.
-We're pre-revenue at saavos — we don't have proprietary deflection data of our own yet — but the chunk-and-retrieve mechanics are platform-agnostic, and the better source material in = better answers out.
+We don't publish proprietary deflection data of our own — but the chunk-and-retrieve mechanics are platform-agnostic, and the better source material in = better answers out.

 Not all PDFs are equal.
 Your chatbot will struggle or fail if you upload the wrong source material.